 Once the benefits of a robust incentive plan kick in and you see its significant ROI, you may decide to rethink the budget.

-Goals for implementing an incentive plan can differ.
+Goals for implementing incentive plans for employees can differ.
 Identifying the current goals can help you structure the program in the most effective way possible.
 Recognition goals depend on the company's business objectives and can include the following:

 As goals change over time, you can adjust the incentive program to suit them better.

 The key to a successful recognition program is the right tools.
-Since the incentive program has many elements, keeping track of them without software can be complicated and time-consuming.
+Since the incentive plans for employees have many elements, keeping track of them without software can be complicated and time-consuming.

 With a comprehensive employee recognition platform, you can automate the process, streamline peer-to-peer recognition, gather valuable data for analytics, and more.
 Recognition tools can ensure the required transparency and consistency.